 How to Jump-Start a Car Step By Step

-The instructions laid out below are for the traditional methods for jump starting one car battery off of another.
-However, the easiest way to jump start a car is to use a battery pack built for the specific purpose.
-You charge it on a wall outlet and keep it in your car for whenever the need arises.
-Then, you simply hook the pack up to your battery to initiate the jump start.
+The instructions below are for the traditional methods for jump-starting one car battery off another.
+However, the easiest way to jump-start a car is to use a battery pack built for a specific purpose.
+You charge it on a wall outlet and keep it in your car whenever needed.
+Then, you hook the pack to your battery to initiate the jump start.
 It takes the hassle out of finding another vehicle and getting them positioned correctly.
-Barring that option, here’s how to jump-start a car the old fashioned way:
+Barring that option, here’s how to jump-start a car the old-fashioned way:

-- Find Another Driver – It could be a family member, roommate, neighbor, or even a stranger.
-One way or another, you will need to find someone else with a vehicle that has a battery you can use for a jump start.
+- Find Another Driver – It could be a family member, roommate, neighbor, or stranger.
+One way or another, you will need to find someone else with a vehicle with a battery you can use for a jump start.

-- Position the vehicles – Position the vehicles so that the jumper cables can stretch from one battery to another.
-The typical way is to line the cars up hood to hood, but the circumstances may require a different position.
+- Position the cars – Position the vehicles so that the jumper cables can stretch from one battery to another.
+The typical way is to line the cars from hood to hood, but the circumstances may require a different position.
 Before you do anything, though, make sure that someone has a set of jumper cables.

-- Start the Working Vehicle – Start the working vehicle as normal and let it run for about five minutes.
+- Start the Working Vehicle – Start the vehicle normally and let it run for about five minutes.
 If you see sparks or hear sounds from either engine, turn off the vehicle, unhook the jumper cables, and repeat the previous step.

-- Start Your Vehicle – After letting power from the other vehicle travel through the jumper cables and into your own battery for a few minutes, it should have enough charge to start your car.
-If it doesn’t start, shut your vehicle off and let the other vehicle run for an additional five minutes.
+- Start Your Vehicle – After letting power from the other vehicle travel through the jumper cables and into your battery for a few minutes, it should have enough charge to start your car.
+If it doesn’t start, shut your vehicle off and let the other vehicle run for five more minutes.
 If it still won’t start, your battery likely needs replacement.

-- Charge the Battery – Once your vehicle starts, let it continue to run for a while so that the alternator has a chance to charge up the battery.
+- Charge the Battery – Once your car starts, let it run for a while so the alternator can charge the battery.
 If possible, go out for a drive of 10-20 minutes.
 Then head to an auto parts store or a trusted mechanic to get your battery checked out.
-It may need replacement even if the jump start worked.
+It might need replacement even if the jump start worked.
 Most auto parts stores will now replace the battery for you.